dipson88/treeselectjs/README.md

 options  | Array[Object] ([]) | It is an array of objects { name: String, value: String, children: [] }, where children are the same array of objects.
 Do not use duplicated values. openLevel  | Number (0) | All groups will be opened to this level. appendToBody  | Boolean (false) | List will be appended to the body instead of the input container. alwaysOpen  | Boolean (false) | List will be always opened.
 You can use it for comfortable style changing.
-If you what to use it as an opened list, turn `staticList' to `true`. showTags  | Boolean (true) | Selected values look like tags.
-The false value shows results as '{count} elements selected'. clearable  | Boolean (true) | Clear icon is available. searchable  | Boolean (true) | Search is available. placeholder  | String ('Search...') | Placeholder text.
+If you what to use it as an opened list, turn `staticList` to `true`. showTags  | Boolean (true) | Selected values look like tags.
+The false value shows results as '{count} elements selected'.
+You can change text if you use `tagsCountText` prop.
+For one selected element, you will see a name of this element. tagsCountText  | String ('elements selected') | This text will be shown if you use 'showTags'.
+This text will be inserted after the count of the selected elements - ```'{count} {tagsCountText}'```. clearable  | Boolean (true) | Clear icon is available. searchable  | Boolean (true) | Search is available. placeholder  | String ('Search...') | Placeholder text.